Templates · Fiscal sponsors

 Quick answer

 EnDAO is the governance and operating layer for fiscal sponsors and their sponsored projects — per-project ledgers, multi-signer approval workflows, and portfolio-wide visibility for the sponsor.
 It works with both Model A (comprehensive sponsorship, projects internal to the sponsor) and Model C (pre-approved grant relationships, projects as separate entities).
+The category has been unstable: Open Collective Foundation wound down in 2024, displacing 600+ sponsored projects and forcing the sector to confront the back-office economics of fiscal sponsorship at scale.
 EnDAO does not confer 501(c)(3) status, issue charitable receipts, or replace the sponsor's legal structure; it replaces the Salesforce-plus-QuickBooks-plus-spreadsheet stack most sponsors have built themselves.

 What this looks like